postgrespro/pg_probackup/Documentation.md

     -E external_directory_path
     --external-dirs=external_directory_path

 Includes the specified directory into the backup.
-This option is useful to back up configuration files located outside of the data directory.
+This option is useful to back up scripts, sql dumps and configuration files located outside of the data directory.
 If you would like to back up several external directories, separate their paths by a colon on Unix and a semicolon on Windows.

     --archive-timeout=wait_time
 Sets in seconds the timeout for WAL segment archiving and streaming.
 By default pg_probackup waits 300 seconds.